List of Marvel Comics characters: M: Mogul of the Mystic Mountain

 Mogul of the Mystic Mountain first appeared in Thor #137 (February 1967), and was created by Stan Lee and Jack Kirby.
-He is the evil ruler of Zanadu the Mystic Mountain in Skornheim, a land in the Asgardian dimension.
+He is the evil ruler of Zanadu the Mystic Mountain in Skornheim, a land in Asgard.
 Mogul commands a powerful "Jinni Devil" and other mystical beings.
-Mogul long ago conquered the land that was home to Hogun the Grim.
+Mogul long ago conquered the land that was home to Hogun.
 Thousands perished in his coup and under his tyranny, as Mogul laid waste to the land.
 Hogun escaped with his fathers and brothers, who dedicated their lives to finding the Mystic Mountain, Mogul's home; Hogun's relatives perished seeking the Mountain.
 His powers include teleportation, matter rearrangement and illusion casting.